-The Debtor's income and expenses as they appear on the Debtor's Amended Monthly Operating Reports for February through May are accurate reflections of the Debtor's current financial condition.
+The Debtor's projected income and expenses as they appear on the Debtor's 5 year projections are accurate reflections of both the Debtor's current and projected financial condition, and are attached hereto as Exhibit C.

 III.
 SUMMARY OF THE PLAN AND REORGANIZATION AND TREATMENT OF CLAIMS